-The process of registration of a publication starts after the verification of a title.
-After the title verification, an intending publisher is required to submit a declaration duly authenticated by the concerned DM along with a copy of the first issue published within specified days after authentication of declaration as per the Act and an affidavit for noforeign tie-up.
+The process of registration of a publication starts after the verification of the title.
+After title verification, an intending publisher is required to submit a declaration duly authenticated by the concerned DM along with a copy of the first issue published within specified days after authentication of declaration as per the Act.
 After ascertaining that the publication has been printed and published in conformity with the various provisions of the PRB Act, 1867 and the rules made there under, a registration number is allotted to the newspaper/periodical and entries made in the register of RNI.
 The Certificate of Registration (CR) is then issued to the publisher by the Press Registrar.
-A total of 4,061 Registration Certificates have been issued by RNI during 2017-18 in fresh cases.
+A total of 1524 Registration Certificates have been issued by RNI during 2021-22 in fresh cases.

 The Registration Numbers were issued as a Serial Number/Year starting from 1/57 issued to "Vishva Jyoti" from Punjab, till the Registration No. 72557/99.
 After computerization of the data, a system of issuing Registration Number with State & Language code was started.
-First such number against the serial no. 72558 was issued to "Rashtriya Hindi Mail", New Regd.
+First such number against the serial no. 72558 was issued in the new format to "Rashtriya Hindi Mail", New Reg.
 No. CHHHIN/1998/00001.